wristpy.core.orchestrator

 - output: Path to directory data will be saved to.
 If processing a single file the path should end in the save file name in either .csv or .parquet formats.

 - thresholds: The cut points for the light, moderate, and vigorous thresholds, given in that order.
-Values must be asscending, unique, and greater than 0.
-Default values are optimized for subjects ages 7-11 [1][3].
+One threshold tuple must be provided for each activity metric, in the same order the metrics were specified.
+To use default values for all metrics, leave thresholds as None.
+Values must be ascending, unique, and greater than 0.
+Default values are optimized for subjects ages 7-11 [1] [3].

 - calibrator: The calibrator to be used on the input data.